portworx/px-docs/on-prem-lighthouse-release-notes.md

 To get access to Portworx PX-Lighthouse docker repository, contact us at support@portworx.com from your company email address.

+## Lighthouse 1.1.6 Release notes

+* Updated dashboard with better representation of different IO Priority pools
+* Dashboard updates for node status and cluster map
+* Improved performance charting in dashboard and performance page
+* Shortcuts to performance page from node and volume pages
+* Added alerting fade-aways to give better feedback for user actions

 ## Lighthouse 1.1.3 Release notes

 In order to use Lighthouse 1.1.3 with authentication, please download and install PX-Enterprise 1.1.2 as well.